 network of public and private open spaces (streets, sidewalks, public parks, plazas, passageways and courtyards) that creates a socially active and pedestrian-oriented downtown.”

-Then why build a tall, enclosed mixed-use building with a parking garage on the last of the city’s larger lots, when we have plenty of parking already?
-We are all craving fewer cars, fresher air, places for walking, and green space to spend time in outside.
+Then why build a tall, enclosed mixed-use building with a parking garage on the last of the city’s larger, sunny lots, when we have plenty of parking already?

 The Farmers' Market